marta-krzyk-dev/QuizApplication/README.md

 The application carries out a 2-stage quiz.

-It was designed specifically to carry out "Co wiesz o Zorach?" contest ("What do you know about Zory?") which is held each year by [Towarzystwo Milosnikow Miasta Zory](http://tmmz.zory.pl/) association.
+It was designed specifically to carry out "Co wiesz o Zorach?" contest ("What do you know about Zory?") which is held each year since 1977 by [Towarzystwo Milosnikow Miasta Zory](http://tmmz.zory.pl/) association.
+The application is in use since 2015.

 ##**Photos** from the events: